Songfacts®: You can leave comments about the song at the bottom of the page.

 Director Tim Burton asked Prince to contribute songs for his Batman movie (at the time, he was using "1999" and "Baby I'm a Star" on a temporary soundtrack).
 Prince accepted while watching a rough cut of the movie and noticed four places in the film that would be "natural" locations for his songs.

 The video shows Prince playing himself and a half-Batman, half-Joker character named "Gemini."
-Fifteen dancers portrayed Batman, Jokers, and Vicki Vales. (thanks Brad Wind - Miami, FL for all above)
+Fifteen dancers portrayed Batman, Jokers, and Vicki Vales.

 The single version included "200 Balloons," which was not included on the album.